Editors Note: This is an updated and revised edition for 2019.

 There are a few loose stitches but I still have the original boot laces in them even which is amazing because with my logging boots I go through several pairs of laces in a year.
 The loose stitch is from digging of course and I can repair it.
 If you are not picky about colors, you can get some fabulous deals shopping LL Bean Clearance and out of season.

 If you are ever unhappy with your boots, LL Bean has a return or replacement policy that is second to none.
 For cold weather boots, they are a great choice as well, with some of their boots still being made in Maine and at a lower price than you would expect.

 I bought 4 pair of these for very cheap per pair.
 While they are not as good as the Carolina’s they were excellent back up boots and good for lighter tasks.

 I like Sketcher shoes but a lot of them are made for a more casual shoe wearer than I am.
 For the money and as a backup boot they are worth keeping a watch out for.

 The Vietnam era jungle boot is a popular choice for hot climates.
 These boots are very affordable and make a great back up boot even if they are not your main one.
 If you need an inexpensive summer boot then this is a reasonable choice.

 These are made of lighter colored materials so if you don’t care for the black and green Vietnam jungle boots then these are an excellent alternative.
-While you can get an exceptional deal on Amazon, if you have a military surplus store nearby then you can usually do pretty good there too.
 I have found these for $15-$20 a pair at flea markets in the past.